Primer Analyzer: Tm, Hairpin, Dimer and Detailed Metrics

 How do I design primers for GC-rich templates?

 GC-rich templates (>65% GC) present challenges: primers will have high Tm and strong secondary structures.
-Strategies: (1) use shorter primers (18-20 nt) to keep Tm reasonable; (2) add DMSO (2-5%) or betaine (1-1.5 M) to destabilize secondary structures; (3) use high-fidelity polymerases optimized for GC-rich templates (e.g., KAPA HiFi, Q5); (4) increase denaturation temperature to 98°C; (5) use our Secondary Structure Predictor with DMSO correction to verify structure destabilization.
+Strategies: (1) use shorter primers (18-20 nt) to keep Tm reasonable; (2) add DMSO (2-5%) or betaine (1-1.5 M) to destabilize secondary structures; (3) use high-fidelity polymerases optimized for GC-rich templates (e.g., KAPA HiFi, Q5); (4) increase denaturation temperature to 98°C; (5) open the Secondary Structure Predictor with DMSO correction to verify structure destabilization.

 What is Tm mismatch analysis?